 Education in Latin America is being overlooked by international grantmakers within the United States.
 In fact only a small portion of overseas funding is directed toward Latin America.
 In addition, only a small fraction of international funding is directed toward education, and of that only a tiny fraction is directed to K-12 education.

 The vast, continued exchange of citizens, goods and services between the United States and Latin America’s two largest economies, Brazil and Mexico, is reason enough to ensure an open dialogue throughout the Americas.
 Common decency and respect should seal the deal.

-At Worldfund, we’re fighting to make sure students in Latin America do not continue to suffer from the underfunding of education.
+At Educando, we’re fighting to make sure students in Latin America do not continue to suffer from the underfunding of education.
 Your contribution helps make a difference.